I4-Projektseminar-HHU-2016/seminar-project-Geemania/README.md

 Get an API Access Key/Token for twitter.

 - for an english guide check the official twitter guide via
-<a href="https://dev.twitter.com/oauth/overview/application-owner-access-tokens/">How to generate Twitter Keys</a>
+<a href="https://dev.twitter.com/oauth/overview/application-owner-access-tokens/" "target=_blank">How to generate Twitter Keys</a>
 - for a german guide check my dokumentation PDF (included)
 - insert your generated keys/tokens in the twitter_keys.py